Leakage and Interpretability in Concept-Based Models: Further results on CEMs

-\paragraph{Embedding structure at non-vanishing $p_{int}$.} In Figures \ref{figure_PCAs_y_app} and \ref{figure_PCAs_c_app} we display the PCA projections of the weighted vectors $\bm{\hat{c}^{w}}_1$ with colouring based on the ground-truth value of the task label and of concepts 2 and 3 respectively, at non-vanishing $p_{int}$ and for low and high $\lambda$.
+\paragraph{Embedding structure at non-vanishing $p_{int}$.} In Figures \ref{figure_PCAs_y_app} and \ref{figure_PCAs_c_app} we display the PCA projections of the weighted vectors $\bm{\hat{c}^{w}}_1$ with colouring based on the ground-truth value of the task label and of concepts 2 and 3 respectively, at non-vanishing values of $p_{int}$ and for low and high values of $\lambda$.

-\paragraph{Concept accuracy and intervention performance are not measures of interpretability in CEMs.} As demonstrated in Section \ref{sec_interpretability_CEMs}, CEMs generally encode high amounts of concepts-task leakage, and from this perspective, concept accuracy is only a measure of how predictive the vectors $\bm{\hat{c}^{w}}_i$ are of concept $i$, fully unable to capture the additional information about the task that the embeddings encode.
-Furthermore, as shown in Figure \ref{figure_CEM_ICL}, interconcept leakage increases as one raises concept supervision.
+\paragraph{Concept accuracy and intervention performance are not measures of leakage in CEMs.} As demonstrated in Section \ref{sec_interpretability_CEMs}, CEMs generally encode high amounts of concepts-task leakage, and from this perspective, concept accuracy is only a measure of how predictive the vectors $\bm{\hat{c}^{w}}_i$ are of concept $i$, regardless of the leaked information about the task in the weighted embeddings.
+Furthermore, as shown in Figure \ref{figure_CEM_ICL}, interconcept leakage increases with concept supervision.
 Thus $c_{acc}$ typically correlates with interconcept leakage in CEMs.

-Intervention performance is not an indicator of leakage either -- it is very high in models with severe leakage (Figure \ref{figure_CEM_Sint}).
-In particular, CEMs where high concepts-task leakage is present in both $\bm{\hat{c}^+}_i$ and $\bm{\hat{c}^-}_i$ are able to achieve a vanishing $S_{(int)}$.
-This motivates the definition and adoption of more sensitive information-theoretic measures for CEMs, such as \eqref{eq_I_CT_CEM}, \eqref{eq_I_IC_CEM} and \eqref{eq_I_self_CEM}.
+Intervention performance is not an indicator of leakage either; indeed it can be high in models with severe leakage (see Figure \ref{figure_CEM_Sint}).
+In particular, CEMs with high concepts-task leakage in both $\bm{\hat{c}^+}_i$ and $\bm{\hat{c}^-}_i$, or where alignment leakage is present are able to achieve a vanishing $\textrm{S}_{int} $.
+This motivates the definition and adoption of more sensitive information-theoretic measures for CEMs, such as \eqref{eq_I_CT_CEM}, \eqref{eq_I_IC_CEM} and \eqref{eq_I_align_CEM}.